-Many parents these days look at the Unit Linked Insurance Plans and the children saving plans that insurance companies and fund houses tend to provide.
+Many parents these days look at the Unit Linked Insurance Plans and children saving plans that insurance companies and fund houses tend to provide.
 They do provide insurance and some sort of safety comfort for your child's education, but, the returns are poor.
 In fact, if you deduct the expense associated with these child's plans your returns are reduced.
 If you want to secure your child's education, expenses in case of your sudden demise go for a plain vanilla term insurance plan that will take care of everything.
 Following the insurance you can look at the following options to build a solid corpus for your child's education.
 Here are a few great child investment saving plans.

 Sukanya Samriddhi Account

 You can invest in gold for a child of yours.
 But, do not do it through physical gold.
 The best option would be the gold ETFs, because there is no locker and other storage charges.
 Also, you can invest in the electronic form and there is no worry of theft.
 You can invest small amounts each month and thus build a sizeable one by buying small amounts.
 Gold has generated much better returns than most asset classes in the more longer term.
 So, typically a holding period of say 10-15 years could result in decent gains.The disadvantage of course is that you have to pay capital gains tax when you sell.
 However, you can also go for jeweller schemes, which would be helpful if you have a girl child and have some jewellery for her.

 Equity mutual funds

 Equity mutual funds are another place where you can make decent money.
 These mutual funds have a proven track record when it comes to returns over the long term.
 For example, many equity mutual funds have beaten returns from even bank deposits and have given sizeable returns.
 So, if you are a long term investor, these tend to give you returns like no other.
 If you are planning to save money for your children's education or other such plans, look no further then equity mutual funds.
 They are more tax efficient than most other investments mentioned above and should hence be preferable.

 Debt mutual funds

 Some debt mutual funds offer better returns than bank deposits.
 They are also more tax efficient than bank deposits, which makes them a better choice However, you need to opt for the safe child plans more than anything else.
 Go for them if you are planning a very long term investment, given the fact that they give better returns in the more long term.
 Again, you may need some professional advise here, given the fact that some of these schemes could be a little risky.
 Go for debt mutual funds that are heavily tilted towards AAA securities.
 This would provide you some respite in case markets fall.

 This should probably be the last of your bets , given the fact that they currently offer very low interest rates.
 For example, if you invest in them now, you would get just 7 per cent for 10 years.
 Also, once you invest in the same, and interest rates rise, you have to withdraw them mid-way and place in deposits that would give you a higher rate of returns.
 This could also mean a loss of your returns, since banks do deduct for pre-mature withdrawal.
 The other worry is that there is going to be a tax on your deposits and if you are already paying tax it could reduce your tax liability.
 However, the exception to getting low interest is unless you invest in company deposits where the yield is much higher.
 Take for example the KTDFC deposits where you get returns of as high as 8.25 per cent.